feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 };
 ```

-**Note:** Since this element is directly rendered by React, the standard React
+> Since this element is directly rendered by React, the standard React lifecyle
-lifecyle methods can be used (if `render` returns an instance of a React
+> methods can be used (if `render` returns an instance of a React
-`ComponentClass`).
+> `ComponentClass`).

 ### DOM Feature App